 - Add the chopped cilantro and stir.

-- Serve hot on slider buns with guacamole and extra jalapeño slices.
+- Serve hot on burger buns with guacamole and extra jalapeño slices, if desired.

 ~Leave the ribs and seeds of your jalapeño in if you like the heat!